ericcornelissen/shescape/CONTRIBUTING.md

 that this will fail if you did not first run a fuzz session.

 When you discover a bug by fuzzing please keep the crash file.
-If you do not plan to fix the bug, either follow the [security policy] or file a [bug report] (depending on the type of bug) and include the crash file.
+If you do not plan to fix the bug, either follow the [security policy] or file a [bug report], depending on the type of bug, and include the crash file.
 If you do plan to fix the bug, move the crash file to the `test/fuzz/corpus/` folder, remove the "crash-" prefix, and include it in the Pull Request fixing the bug.
 By adding it in this folder the bug will automatically be retested when fuzzing again.

 ###### Fuzz Test Configuration

-By default, the system default shell is used when fuzzing.
+By default, the default system shell is used when fuzzing.
 You can change this with the `FUZZ_SHELL` environment variable.
-The easiest way to change this is with a `.env` file containing, for example:
+The easiest way to change this is with a `.env` file, for example:

 ```ini
 # Default system shell example